Why ST robots have stepping motors.

 StrengthsFor equivalent performance stepping motors are cheaper

-Stepping motors are brushless motors so have longer lifetimes.
+Stepping motors are brushless motors with much longer lifetimes.

-Drive modules are not linear amplifiers which means less heat sinks, higher efficiency, greater reliability.
+Drive modules are not linear which means less heat, higher efficiency, greater reliability.

 No expensive servo control electronics are required since signals originate directly from the MPU.

 Software is fail-safe.
 The MPU issues stepping pulses.
 If the software fails to work or crashes the motors stop.